Skip to Content

 Back in town, Bacalar is a quaint kind of place with colorful buildings and a few excellent local eateries.

-You can’t have a list of the best beach towns in Mexico without thinking about some of its islands.
+You can’t have a list of the best beach towns in Mexico without thinking about some of the islands off the Yucatan Peninsula coast.

 Take Isla Mujeres.